P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Catalytic Converter

-Two oxygen (otherwise known as O2 or lambda) sensors are situated in each exhaust pipe.
+Two oxygen (otherwise known as O2 or lambda) sensors are located in each exhaust pipe.
 One is before the catalytic converter (upstream, aka Sensor 1), while the other is after it (downstream, Sensor 2).

 Symptoms Of P0172 Code